OfficeDev/Microsoft-Teams-Samples/samples/tab-app-monetization/nodejs/README.md

 ###  5) Setup Manifest for Teams
 1. Modify the `manifest.json` in the `/AppPackage` folder and replace the following details
    - `{{App-id}}` with your application id created in step 1.
-   - `{{Domain-Name}}` with your application's base url domain, e.g. For https://1234.ngrok-free.app the Domain Name will be 1234.ngrok-free.app
+   - `{{Domain-Name}}` with your application's base url domain, e.g. For https://1234.ngrok-free.app the Domain Name will be 1234.ngrok-free.app and if you are using dev tunnels then your domain will be `12345.devtunnels.ms`.
    - `{{Plan-id}}` with plan id generated in step 2.

 2. Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.